liubovkyry/DAX/Iterators/AVERAGEX.md

 We check out another value here November 30th, 2018.

-Our average sales for the last 30 days was $6,146.
+Our average sales for the last 30 days was $6,147.

-Right?

-So that's how you create a moving average using average and some variables. -->
+So that's how you create a moving average using average and some variables.